Wood Top Collections

 Reclaimed Oak Wood Tops

 Reclaimed oak countertops are a unique spin on the classic butcher block countertops that have been trending across the nation.
 While new wood countertops are an excellent choice to add as an interior design feature, rustic wood countertops have one-of-a-kind characteristics that offer a special centerpiece to any room.
 Not looking for a full kitchen remodel?
-These repurposed wood slabs are also ideal for a kitchen island, table tops, bar tops or bathroom vanity.
+These repurposed wood slabs are also ideal for a kitchen island top, table tops or bar tops.
 Prized for its durability and attractive grain pattern, our collection of prefinished original rustic, brushed and smooth surfaced reclaimed oak delights all the senses.
 We have a mix of red oak and white oak wood species to choose from to fit your design aesthetic.
 Give this old wood a new life in your home or business!

 If you have any questions about our reclaimed wood table tops, please don’t hesitate to contact us.